 Step 2.
 Download the latest version of Joomla.

-Unzip the package into web server’s document root:
+Unzip the package into the web server’s document root:

-Create a new virtual host configuration file at location /etc/httpd/conf.d:
+Create a new virtual host configuration file at the location

 Step 4.
 Create MySQL database and user.